ElinaIR/dog_bot/README.md

-# Aiogram bot template
+# dog_send_bot
-This is simple aiogram's telegram bot template.
+This is a telegram bot that sends a random dog picture if you ask politely :)
-Feel free to share.